Strategic Ranking: Model and equilibrium

 \parbold{Ranking designer (school)} A single \textit{school} is admitting applicants, based on their ranking.
 In particular, the school can choose a ranking reward function $\lambda : [0, 1] \mapsto [0, 1]$, such that an applicant with post-effort rank $\theta_\post$ is admitted with probability $\lambda(\theta_\post)$.
-We assume that $\lambda$ is non-decreasing and that the school has a constraint on the overall probability, such that in expectation it admits a number of applicants equal to {a} capacity constraint $\rho \in (0,1)$, i.e., $\E[\lambda(\theta_\post)] = \rho $.\footnote{We use $\E[\cdot]$ to denote an integral over $\theta_\pre$ with respect to the Lebesgue measure; informally, this can be thought of as averaging over the applicant population.}
+We assume that $\lambda$ is non-decreasing and that the school has a constraint on the overall probability, such that in expectation it admits a number of applicants equal to {a} capacity constraint $\rho \in (0,1)$, i.e., \lledit{$\E_{\theta_\post}[\lambda(\theta_\post)] = \rho $}.\footnote{\lledit{We use $\E_{\theta_\post}[\cdot]$ to denote an integral over $\theta_\post$ (and $\E[\cdot]$ to denote an integral over $\omega$)} with respect to the Lebesgue measure; informally, this can be thought of as averaging over the applicant population.} We may also refer to $\lambda$, informally, as the admission policy.